In today’s episode, you’ll discover how you can ride massive trends like a pro (that nobody tells you).

 Since you have to trade a lot of markets then this is where your risk management comes into play.
 Because you have no idea which market is going to trend.
 Often the market breaks out and it’s a false breakout and it goes back into the range.

 That’s why you must risk a small fraction of your trading capital on each trade.
 If you ask me, anything more than 1% is too much.
-1% and below is a good benchmark to consider.
+1% and below is a good benchmark to consider to ride on the trend.

 Take for example, Richard Dennis, he’s one of the head for turtle traders.
 And if I’m not wrong, he went into a serious drawdown with a trend following methodology.
 If you asked me, it’s because he was risking about 2% risk on each trade.
 I find that’s way too aggressive.